Booker Prize-winning novelist Keri Hulme dead at 74 - NewsBreak

 Booker Prize-winning novelist Keri Hulme dead at 74

-WELLINGTON, New Zealand — (AP) — Keri Hulme, the New Zealander whose 1984 novel The Bone People won the Man Booker Prize, has died.
+Keri Hulme, the New Zealander whose 1984 novel The Bone People won the Man Booker Prize has died.
 She was 74.

 Hulme worked as a tobacco picker, dropped out of law school and was a charity worker before becoming an unusual literary star when The Bone People, her first novel, won one of fiction’s greatest prizes.